Friedrich Klingner

-Friedrich Klingner (7 July 1894 – 26 January 1968) was a German Classical Philologist.
-He worked at increasingly senior levels as a university professor, successively at the universities of Hamburg (1925–1930), Leipzig (1930–1947) and Munich (1947–1963).
-Viewed by admirers as one of the leading latinists of his generation, he advanced the study of Latin literature, producing important studies of Sallust, Virgil, Horace and Tibullus which continue to engage scholars.
+Friedrich Klingner (7 July 1894 – 26 January 1968) was a German classical philologist.
+He worked at increasingly senior levels as a university professor, successively at the University of Hamburg (1925–1930), Leipzig University (1930–1947) and the Ludwig-Maximilians-Universität München (1947–1963).
+Viewed by admirers as one of the leading Latinists of his generation, he advanced the study of Latin literature, producing important studies of Sallust, Virgil, Horace and Tibullus which continue to engage scholars.

 Biography

 Friedrich Klingner was born into a Protestant family in Dresden, where he also attended school.
 Albrecht Klingner (1865–1939), his father, worked as a teacher.
 His paternal grandfather had been a master shoemaker.
 Friedrich Klingner's mother, born Martha Pönitz (1865–1941), was also the child of a teacher.

-He began his university studies in Classical Philology at Tübingen in 1914 but was obliged to abandon this course after one term because of the outbreak of the First World War.
-He was involved in the fighting, but was able to resume his studies at Berlin where his teachers included Ulrich von Wilamowitz-Moellendorff, Eduard Norden and Paul Friedländer.
+He began his university studies in Classical Philology at the University of Tübingen in 1914 but was obliged to abandon this course after one term because of the outbreak of the First World War.
+He was involved in the fighting, but was able to resume his studies at the Friedrich Wilhelm University of Berlin where his teachers included Ulrich von Wilamowitz-Moellendorff, Eduard Norden and Paul Friedländer.
 He was influenced, in particular, by Friedländer.
-When Friedländer took a promotion which involved a switch to the University of Marburg, Klingner followed him there.
+When Friedländer took a promotion which involved a switch to Marburg University, Klingner followed him there.
 It was at Marburg that in the space of just three years he passed his state teaching exams and received both his doctorate (1921) and habilitation (1923).
 His doctoral dissertation was published in the Philologische Untersuchungen series: it concerned The Consolation of Philosophy by Boethius.
-In 1923 he returned to Berlin where he took appointments as a research assistant and librarian.
+In 1923, he returned to Berlin where he took appointments as a research assistant and librarian.
 He became part of the circle around Werner Jaeger, and came to know, among others, Otto Regenbogen, who became a friend.